NRP-Raja/CE-CO.-LIMITED/README.md

 ## 📄 License

-This template is provided as-is for ABC Company.
+This template is provided as-is for CE CO.
+LIMITED.
 Modify and use according to your business needs.

 ---